changsongyang/windows-activation/docs/en/tsforge.md

 ## How to remove TSforge?

-::: important  How to remove TSforge
+::: danger How to remove TSforge

 > This activation method doesn't modify any Windows components and doesn't install any new files.
 > Instead, it appends data to one of data files used by Software Protection Platform.